cyface-de/data-collector/README.md

 	* Vertx
 	* MongoDb

+# Package de.cyface.collector.model

+Contains all the data model files required by the Cyface data collector.

 # Package de.cyface.collector.storage

 Contains the interface to store data in Cyface and several implementations for that interface.